By Suzanne M. Holl, CPA

 Effective communication is a key factor in any CPA-client relationship.
 When the firm stays informed and in control, it is better protected.
 In the end, good risk management is good practice management and will help the firm enhance its clientele and avoid liability.

-Suzanne M. Holl, CPA, is senior vice president of Loss Prevention Services with CAMICO.
-With almost 30 years of experience in accounting, she draws on her Big Four public accounting and private industry background to provide CAMICO’s policyholders with information on a wide variety of loss prevention and accounting issues.
+Suzanne M. Holl, CPA, is executive vice president at CAMICO.
+With more than 30 years of experience in accounting, she draws on her Big Four public accounting and private industry background to provide CAMICO’s policyholders with information on a wide variety of loss prevention and accounting issues.